OffsetCrust: Variable-Radius Offset Approximation with Power Diagrams: Implementation

 In the previous section, we assumed that surface normals undergo a smooth transition.
 However, when the input is a triangle mesh, surface normals may exhibit abrupt changes across sharp feature lines.
 Therefore, it is necessary to carefully address the sampling problem.

 In general, base sample points can be categorized into three types: triangle-interior points, edge-type points, and vertex-type points.
-Triangle-interior points are generated using a blue-noise sampling process.
+Triangle-interior points are generated using a blue-noise sampling process to mitigate the influence of the input mesh triangulation and better preserve the underlying shape.
 For each triangle-interior point, we generate a unique displaced point based on Theorem~\ref{thm:Displacement}.
 In contrast, for edge-type and vertex-type points, we adopt a ``one base point, multiple displaced points'' (1vN) strategy.

 \textbf{Edge-Type Base Points.} For the sake of algorithmic generality, we do not explicitly detect sharp feature lines.
 Instead, all mesh edges and vertices are treated uniformly.
 The inset figure illustrates the 1vN strategy for generating base points and their corresponding displaced points.
 Consider a manifold edge~$e$ shared by two triangle faces~$f_1$ and~$f_2$.
 For a point on~$e$, the estimated displacement directions $\boldsymbol{n}_\mathcal{R}^{(1)}$ and $\boldsymbol{n}_\mathcal{R}^{(2)}$ may differ depending on whether the estimation is performed within~$f_1$ or~$f_2$.
 Once these directions are computed, we generate multiple displacement directions by interpolating between them.
 This is efficiently implemented using spherical linear interpolation (Slerp).